Political Science, Ph.D.

 APPLICATION DEADLINE: February 1

-The Department of Political Science welcomes student applications with the following materials.
-Additional details are found on the department website.
+The Department of Political Science welcomes student applications.

 Under special circumstances, we will consider Spring admissions (October 15th deadline).
 In most cases, this requires having a master’s degree.

 Alumni and friends of the Department of Political Science have given support for graduate students.
-There is no separate application for these funds.
-Visit the department website to learn more about these graduate scholarships.
+For more information, visit Graduate Programs in the Department of Political Science.

-Both a dissertation prospectus and a dissertation exhibiting original research and demonstrating mature scholarship and critical judgment, as well as familiarity with the tools and methods of research, are required.
+- dissertation prospectus and a dissertation exhibiting original research and demonstrating mature scholarship and critical judgment are required

 Students in the Department of Political Science have access to a number of resources on campus to support their research, including